 - Keep your hands off.
 Hands-free means a Bluetooth, wired headset or speakerphone that can be operated with one touch or voice commands.
 Make sure to secure the cellphone to the vehicle or attach it on your body before driving.

-- If you have a Learner's (L) or Novice (N) licence, you aren't allowed to use any electronic device behind the wheel, even in hands-free mode.
+- If you have a Learner's (L) or Novice (N) licence, you aren't allowed to use any electronic device behind the wheel, for any purpose, even in hands-free mode.

 - Make sure you understand the law on how to use electronic devices while driving (RoadSafetyBC)

 ICBC is piloting new technology that could help reduce distracted driving.
 The technology involves a vehicle being fitted with a small device that activates an app installed on the driver’s cellphone.
 The technology disables the phone when the car is being driven.

 Pilot particiapnts are members of ICBC's customer advisory panel.
 Join the customer advisory panel and participate in future studies and surveys.

 Show your support